cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

         Sample startup scripts can be found at */etc/pgwatch/startup-scripts/pgwatch.service* or online
         [here](https://github.com/cybertec-postgresql/pgwatch/blob/master/pgwatch/startup-scripts/pgwatch.service).
-        Note that they are OS agnostic and might need some light adjustment of paths, etc - so always test them out.
+        Note that they are OS-agnostic and might need some light adjustment of paths, etc. - so always test them out.

 1.  **Boostrap the config DB**